 - Marketing: Review acquisition, conversion, and retention metrics

 - Finances: Evaluate revenue, cost, funding, and investment trends

 - Operation: Evaluate your business operation across the supply chain, manufacturing/development, and distribution activities

 - Organization: Reflect on workplace culture, employee retention, and recruiting strategy

 Below is a screenshot of the annual business review by category.
 If there are business categories that are light on information, review the annual business review checklist, and update again.
 Categories that are light can also be a sign of blind spots in your organization.
-Sometimes as a business owner, we may focus on one business area e.g. sales/finance.
+Sometimes as business owners, we may focus on one business area e.g. sales/finance.
 Completing the business strategy review will help with creating a better plan for the coming year.

 Performing a business annual review is critical to assessing your competitive advantage and blind spots.
-At Vencru, we aim to help small business owners grow their business by accessing the right information.
+At Vencru, we aim to help small business owners grow their businesses by accessing the right information.
 We hope these tips have helped you perform a business review.

 Want more business tips, templates, and guides to grow your business?
 Head over to Vencru Business Corner to read more articles like this one